snowplow-archive/infobright-ruby-loader/README.md

 ## Roadmap

-* Add error handling for when individual file loads fail
 * Move tests into Rspec or Cucumber from Bash
 * Add metrics so load time can be reported